-Most foreigners moving to the metropolis opt to rent accommodation, a common and practical decision due to the high costs attached to buying property in Australia.
-Rental property in Melbourne also tends to be more affordable than other state capitals in Australia, such as Sydney and Perth.
+Most foreigners moving to the metropolis opt to rent accommodation – a practical decision due to the high costs attached to buying property in Australia.
+Melbourne tends to have more affordable rental properties than other state capitals in Australia, such as Sydney and Canberra.

-Though rental prices vary greatly, expats can inevitably expect a hefty price tag on high-rise apartments in the city centre and properties in sought-after beachside suburbs are particularly expensive.
+Though rental prices vary greatly, expats can inevitably expect a hefty price tag on high-rise apartments in the city centre or properties in sought-after beachside suburbs.

 Types of accommodation in Melbourne

-After choosing which type of accommodation is most acceptable, expats will need to select which suburb they would like to live in.
-There are plenty of appealing areas in Melbourne, and before settling on a single suburb it is necessary to consider the proximity to Melbourne’s city centre, the public transport available and the accessibility of services and amenities such as supermarkets, doctors and restaurants.
+Before choosing accommodation, expats will need to select a suburb to live in.
+There are plenty of appealing areas in Melbourne, and before deciding, logistical aspects, such as proximity to Melbourne’s city centre, public transportation and the accessibility of services and amenities, should be considered.

 Finding accommodation in Melbourne

 There are a number of ways to search for accommodation in Melbourne, and most properties are managed by real-estate agents.
 There are many advantages to working directly with estate agents, as they have good knowledge of the city and often have access to properties before they are publicly advertised.
-However, expats should note that estate agents often charge a fee of around 10 to 20 percent of the rental cost.

-For those who decide to go it alone, local newspapers are a good source, as are real estate websites and online property portals.
+For those who decide to go it alone, local newspapers are a good source as are real-estate websites and online property portals.
 Word of mouth and connecting with other expats can also be a good way to find leads that are off the beaten track.

 Renting accommodation in Melbourne

-Leases for rental property in Melbourne are usually for a one-year period and require a month’s rent as a deposit.
-The deposit is refundable and is usually returned at the end of the tenancy provided there are no damages to the property.
+Leases for rental properties in Melbourne are usually for one year and require a month’s rent as a deposit.
+The deposit is refundable and is usually returned at the end of the tenancy, provided no damage was done to the property.
 Otherwise, cleaning or repair costs will be taken out of the deposit before the balance is refunded.

 Rent for accommodation in Melbourne is typically payable at the end of each month, or in some cases fortnightly, either to the estate agent or the landlord.